maxhbr/LDBcollector/md/CNRI-Python.md

                                 "name": "Modify the obtained source code."
                             }
                         ],
                         "_str": "Description: The following text may be used in lieu of a copy of such license (except in quotation marks): \"Python 1.6.1 is made available subject to the terms and conditions in CNRI.
 This Agreement together with Python 1.6.1 may be located on the Internet using the following unique, persistent identifier (known as a handle): 1895.22/1013.
-This Agreement may also be obtained from a proxy server on the Internet using the following URL: http://hdl .handle.net/1895.22/1013.\"âCopyright Â© 1995-2001 Corporation for National Research Initiatives; All Rights Reserved \"\nActions:\n- Modify the obtained source code.\n\nConditions:\nAND\n  OlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/68\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/68\", _condition_conditionType = OBLIGATION, _condition_name = Include the copyright notice contained in the software, _condition_description = }\n  OlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/172\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/172\", _condition_conditionType = OBLIGATION, _condition_name = Include a summary of the changes you have made, _condition_description = }\n\n\n",
+This Agreement may also be obtained from a proxy server on the Internet using the following URL: http://hdl .handle.net/1895.22/1013.\"âCopyright Â© 1995-2001 Corporation for National Research Initiatives; All Rights Reserved \"\nActions:\n- Modify the obtained source code.\n\nConditions:\nAND\n  OBLIGATION: Include the copyright notice contained in the software\n\n  OBLIGATION: Include a summary of the changes you have made\n\n\n\n", "conditions": {
-                        "conditions": {
                             "AND": [
                                 {